-Why are the branch network updates being made?
+Why are we making these branch network updates?

 The sole reason is due to member behaviour.
 Less and less members are coming into the branches to do their banking and now prefer to transact online.
 Therefore we must improve the services members are now expecting, these being online banking for simple transactions and 'relationship banking' for more complex interactions.

 Is this only happening at Regional Australia Bank?

 No. In fact, Jan-June 2016 saw 315 branches close among banks, building societies and credit unions.
 We are not immune to having to adapt to changing customer preferences.